jason89521/daxus/README.md

 If we have to mutate the data using the methods mentioned above, it would be a disaster.
 Moreover, [it goes against the practical way React Query recommends us to use](https://tkdodo.eu/blog/practical-react-query#dont-use-the-querycache-as-a-local-state-manager).
 While React Query fits well with console-type websites, unfortunately, it seems less suitable for our main website.

+> You may think that we can use `queryClient.setQueriesData` to set all lists, but it will make things more complicated.
+Moreover, the maintainer of RQ doesn't like use this too.
+(See [here](https://tkdodo.eu/blog/using-web-sockets-with-react-query#partial-data-updates))

 So, what makes React Query unsuitable for our main website?
 I believe it's the level of control over the data.
 React Query focuses on managing server state for us, which means we don't have as much control over the data compared to using Redux.
 When using Redux, updating a post would automatically update the corresponding post in the list.
 However, when using Redux, it's not as straightforward as using `useQuery` to retrieve the data.
 We need to write a lot of actions and reducers, and if we want to add features like deduplication and revalidation, the amount of code to write increases even more.
 Clearly, Redux is not the optimal choice.

 Since we haven't found a suitable package for our use case, why not develop our own?
 This brings up the issue of maintainability.
 If we create a tool that only we use, then the responsibility of maintaining it falls solely on us.
 Lack of community support is a significant concern for senior colleagues.